Causes of lightheadedness may be dehydration, medication side effects, sudden blood pressure drops, low blood sugar, and heart disease or stroke.

 At its most serious, lightheadedness may be a sign of a heart attack or stroke.
 Other symptoms of a heart attack often accompanying lightheadedness are chest pain, shortness of breath, nausea, arm pain, back pain, or jaw pain.
 Symptoms suggesting a stroke are the sudden onset of headache, numbness, weakness, visual changes, trouble walking, or slurred speech.
 "But in older adults, lightheadedness may be the only symptom of a heart attack or a stroke, especially if it doesn't go away," says Dr. Grossman.
 In that case, every second counts, so get to an emergency room for treatment.

-Dizziness: How it's different
+Dizziness: How it's different from lightheadedness

 "Are you feeling lightheaded or dizzy?" your doctor may ask.
 Although it is often hard to tell the difference, your answer may have a big impact on how the doctor moves forward with diagnosis.
 Lightheadedness is not the same as dizziness, also known as vertigo, which refers to feeling like your surroundings are spinning.